 The review board, which is hand-picked and appointed by Walker, couldn't help but find that these charges could not be proven.
 Why?
 Well, the article gives three good reasons:

 One thing the case has made clear: Inmates at the work-release center are not locked in.
-There are no cells and no locks on the dorm-like rooms inmates share at the center, a converted hospital at 1004 N. 10th St. Exit doors leading from each floor of the five-story building also are unlocked, because of fire regulations.
+There are no cells and no locks on the dorm-like rooms inmates share at the center, a converted hospital at 1004 N. 10th St. Exit doors leading from each floor of the five-story building also are unlocked, because of fire regulations.and

 Testimony in the Jones-Grams case and a state audit this year also revealed that video security cameras at the center weren't recording anything and that supplies for printing inmate photos often were not available.
-That meant that inmate cards used to verify the identity of inmates often lacked photos.
+That meant that inmate cards used to verify the identity of inmates often lacked photos.and

 Testimony from current and former county correction officials in the Jones-Grams case revealed that the center has had an average of three escapes a week since the late 1990s.
 Inmates gone more than 24 hours are written up as having escaped, with a referral made for an arrest warrant.